-An ode to Yossi Benayoun at Liverpool & his weird knack of scoring headers
+An ode to Benayoun at Liverpool & his odd knack of scoring headers

 Liverpool’s signings in 2007-08 turned out to be a real mixture of heroes and villains – yet there is one player who seems to have fallen through the cracks of many people’s memories but really deserves more recognition.